enigma-yang/yDB/README.md

 We can see yDB scales well from 1-4 cores.
 It achieves same performance of Silo, but it's not as good as DBX.

+Latency metrics don't make sense here.
+Since there is no durability support currently and all operations are in memory, so the latency is always very very low (less than 1 micro-seconds).

 ###LIMITATION and FUTURE WORKS
 1. Currently yDB doesn't scale well from 5 to 8 threads, but DBX[1] scales well consistently from 1 to 8 threads, we are still working on this problem.